Antony Kay: Port Vale

 On 28 June 2017, Kay secured his release from Bury and signed a two-year contract with League Two club Port Vale, who had been relegated after finishing two places and one point behind Bury the previous season.
 He was appointed as club captain by manager Michael Brown.
 He scored a headed goal on his debut for the "Valiants" in a 3–1 win at Crawley Town on 5 August.
-However he was dropped by new manager Neil Aspin in October, who also gave the captaincy to Danny Pugh.
-Kay did though make a quick return to the first team playing out-of-position in midfield.
+However, he was dropped by new manager Neil Aspin in October, who also gave the captaincy to Danny Pugh.
+Kay did though make a quick return to the first-team playing out-of-position in midfield.
 On 12 December, he scored the "goal of his life" with a stunning long-range lob in a 3–2 defeat at Yeovil Town in the FA Cup.
-He maintained his new position as a holding central midfield player until the end of February, when he was both suspended for picking up ten yellow cards over the campaign and also ruled out of action for a month after undergoing a hernia operation.
+He maintained his new position as a holding central midfield player until the end of February when he was both suspended for picking up ten yellow cards over the campaign and also ruled out of action for a month after undergoing a hernia operation.
 He marked his return from injury on 2 April by scoring what would go on to win him the club's goal of the season award, his long-range strike helping to secure a 2–2 draw at local rivals Crewe Alexandra.
 Two weeks later he was named on the EFL team of the week for scoring the only goal of a 1–0 win over Lincoln City.
-Kay featured 33 times during the 2018–19 season; however manager John Askey confirmed that he would not be offering Kay a new contract on 16 May.
+Kay featured 33 times during the 2018–19 season; however, manager John Askey confirmed that he would not be offering Kay a new contract on 16 May.

-Chorley
+Non-League

 On 16 January 2020, Kay signed a deal to join National League club Chorley until the end of the 2019–20 season.
 He made four appearances for the "Magpies" in the 2019–20 season, which was permanently suspended on 26 March due to the COVID-19 pandemic in England, with Chorley bottom of the table.